aquadrizzt/TomeAndBlood/README.md

 Component 67, "Choose-Your-Own-Familiar," allows you to choose which familiar you want (from a slightly modified list) instead of being bound by your alignment.
 Currently, the available familiars are Pseudodragon, Ferret, Rabbit, Cat, Spider, and Rat.
 Each has its own special skills and abilities, and each provides a different small passive benefit to the caster:

 -- Pseudodragon: can cast Blur, Color Spray, and Cure Light Wounds once per 3 turns.
 Flies, so is immune to Grease, Entangle, and Web.
-Caster regenerates 1 hp/round while familiar is out of the backpack.
+Caster regenerates 1 hp/round while familiar is out of the backpack.<br />
 -- Ferret: 90% Pick Pockets skill.
 Once per turn, can create a small-AoE Nauseating Aura which causes 2-point combat penalties and a 25% spell failure chance in enemies.
-Caster has +1 CON while familiar is out of the backpack.
+Caster has +1 CON while familiar is out of the backpack.<br />
 -- Rabbit: 90% Find Traps skill.
 Can burrow into the ground to escape danger, just like the Shadowstep ability.
-Caster is immune to Slow.
+Caster is immune to Slow.<br />
 -- Cat: 90% Stealth skill.
 Is immune to being revealed by divinations, similar to a thief with a Cloak of Nondetection.
-Caster has +1 DEX while familiar is out of the backpack.
+Caster has +1 DEX while familiar is out of the backpack.<br />
 -- Spider: can shoot a Web at a single target once per 5 rounds.
 Bite can cause 3 extra points of poison damage over one round.
 Immune to being stuck in Webs.
-Caster gets an extra chance to save to avoid poisons while familiar is out of the backpack.
+Caster gets an extra chance to save to avoid poisons while familiar is out of the backpack.<br />
 -- Rat: can summon 1d6 more rats to assist in battle once per day.
 Bite can cause disease (reduced STR and 25% chance of spell failure) for a couple rounds.
-Caster has +1 INT while familiar is out of the backpack.
+Caster has +1 INT while familiar is out of the backpack.<br />

 Component 67 also automatically installs component 69, "Indelible Familiars."
 (See below.)